perama-v/TODD/README.md

 ### Volume definition

+A `Volume` is a collection of data that is constructed and published at a cadence using a `Volume` definition.

 A `Volume` definition MUST provide a clear protocol for deciding when a threshold for publication is reached.
 The nature of the threshold will vary between databases.